 - Your email click rate

 All these factors determine your reputation with your ISPs and affect whether your emails will be delivered to the recipient’s inbox or spam folder if it is delivered at all.

 48. Dealing with Separate Tab for Promotional Emails:

-Gmail has introduced a new feature that which filters promotional emails into a distinct separate tab.
+Gmail has introduced a new feature that filters promotional emails into a distinct separate tab.
 The three tabs are titled “Primary”, “Social” and “Promotional” tabs.
 Gmail tries to filter the emails and put them into the third tab, the “Promotional” tab.
-This separates the promotional marketing emails from reaching the “Primary” tab, the inbox which the recipient generally checks.
+This separates the promotional B2B marketing emails workflow from reaching the “Primary” tab, the inbox which the recipient generally checks.

 Get going with your Email Automation Campaign Now

 Now you know where you were going wrong.
 So buckle up now. summary is test your email templates, content, subject line, and element placement before you send your emails.
 Organise your email lists and set of behaviour-based triggers for a seamless email campaign.
 Track your emails and lead nurturing to understanding where your leads are dropping off.
 Yes, it’s a lot of work but will pay off for you.
 Also, a tip: Resort to multi-channel marketing to keep your leads engaged, aware and looking forward to your next email campaign.